-5 Results and Robustness
+5 Results and robustness

 This section reports our main results as well as several robustness checks.
 We study several model specifications, which are outlined in Section 5.1.
-These include models without any covariates, with COVID-related covariates, and one with a set of additional controls.
+These include models without any covariates, with COVID-related covariates, and one with a set of additional controls; the latter being our main specification.
 Section 5.2 tests the robustness of the main results.
-These checks include specifications that exclude statistically insignificant controls from the main specification as well as results from standard diff-in-diff procedures.
+These checks include specifications that exclude statistically insignificant controls from the main specification as well as results from standard DID procedures.
 We find that our results are robust against these checks.